How to Use Reported Speech and Indirect Questions in Ukrainian

 Basic Structure of Reported Speech

-For example, direct speech:
+For example, the direct speech sentence:

 Він сказав: «Я йду додому».
 (He said, "I am going home.")